-Activity When Evaluation Senior Animal Management Officer Annually in Complete audit form and register to arrange annual inspections to be conducted with another officer June against business on Council's corporate database.
+Activity When Evaluation Animal Management Officer to arrange annual inspections to be conducted with another officer Annually in June Complete audit form and register against business on Council's corporate database.
+Completed Annually and database maintained.

-8. OTHER MATTERS
+8.OTHER MATTERS

 68A (2) (e) Provide for the review of any other matters related to the management of dogs and cats in the Council's municipal district that it thinks necessary